MarquezProject/marquez/examples/airflow/README.md

 ## Step 5: Troubleshoot Failing DAG with Marquez

-In this step, let's quickly walk through a simple troubleshooting scenario where DAG `sum` begins to fail as the result of an upstream schema change for tabe `counts`.
+In this step, let's quickly walk through a simple troubleshooting scenario where DAG `sum` begins to fail as the result of an upstream schema change for table `counts`.
 So, let's get to it!

 Let's say team `A` owns the DAG `counter`.
 Team `A` decides to update the `t1` task in `counter` to rename the `values` column in the `counts` table to `value_1_to_10` (without properly communicating the schema change!):